-A person is treated as beneficially entitled (IHTM04031) to property (IHTM04030) or money if he or she has a general power which enables him or her (or would so enable if he or she was ‘sui juris’) either
+A person is treated as beneficially entitled (IHTM04031) to property (IHTM04030) or money if he or she has a general power which enables him or her, or would so enable if he or she was ‘sui juris’ (had capacity to manage their own affairs) either

 - to dispose of property other than settled property, or

 The word ‘power’ in the phrase ‘power or authority’ is not used in a technical conveyancing sense, as in power of appointment, but in the sense of capacity (Re Penrose Ch 793).
-Thus a general power may include the indirect ability to dispose inherent in an absolute right to acquire gratuitously the ownership of property, for example by appointing to oneself (Re Penrose above).
+Thus general power may include the choice of appointing the assets to oneself (Re Penrose above).
 But you should not regard a person as having a general power to dispose of property merely because he could acquire it for consideration in the open market, or by exercising an option to purchase.
 Note however that